HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-item.md

 This endpoint will be used to insert a new item into the organization's private CINX catalog.

 <aside class="warning">
-A private catalog item can be copied from a public catalog (HPH) item.
-If either the CINX GUID or the HPH Item Code is known for the item, simply insert the known value into the cinx_catalog_parent object.
-This will add the item and create a linkage to the parent item.
+A private catalog item can be created from a public catalog (HPH) item.
+If either the CINX GUID or the HPH Item Code is known for the new item, simply insert the known value into the cinx_catalog_parent object of the Item template.
+This will add the item and create a linkage to the parent public catalog item.
+This link will allow the public catalog information to be included when requesting details about the item.
+This includes information such as Mfr List Prices, Labor Units, and links to Mfr documentation.
+If you submit new values for your private catalog item that are also available from the public item, your values will supercede the public catalog content.
 </aside>

 **Notes**